 Argentine Ant Facts

-The argentine ant is native to Argentina and Brazil and was brought to New Orleans in the 1800s on the ships of coffee exporters.
-These ants can be found in southeastern states and California, with some argentine ant infestations appearing in Illinois, Maryland, Missouri, Oregon, and Washington.
+The Argentine ant is native to Argentina and Brazil, and was brought to New Orleans in the 1800s on the ships of coffee exporters.
+These ants can be found in the Southeastern United States and California, with some Argentine ant infestations appearing in Illinois, Maryland, Missouri, Oregon, and Washington.